alishoghi97/NotesApp/README.md

 - **Fork and Pull Requests:**
   - Contribute directly to the codebase by forking the repository and submitting pull requests.
 Ensure your changes align with the project's guidelines.

-### Getting Started:

-If you're new to the project, follow these steps to set up the development environment:

-Feel free to customize this description further based on the specific implementation details and nuances of your app.
-Good luck with your continued development!